xmatters/xm-labs-sematext-integration/README.md

 4. Change the _Authenticating User_ to the **Sematext_API_User**

 You must supervise this user and it must have a Web Service User Role.
 If you cannot select the **Sematext_API_User** if it because you do not supervise that user or they do not have the REST Web Service User role.
+When you create a new user you are automatically set as that users supervisor.
+If you do not see the user that you created, most likely the REST Web Service role is missing.

 5. Copy the URL listed under the **Trigger** section.